Privacy Policy

 Data export: The in-product export includes profile, project memberships (with project names and roles), and your feedback records.
 It does not include other users' data, full project/task content, credentials, or detailed AI run outputs — those may require separate procedures.

 Attachments: Attachment records may include time-limited metadata for failed or transient states (automatic expiry in DynamoDB).
-Optimized extracts and originals persist until removed by user/project lifecycle actions or operational cleanup consistent with the above.
+Optimized extracts and originals persist until removed by user, project, or organization lifecycle actions or operational cleanup consistent with the above.

 Operational logs: Routine application and infrastructure logs are typically retained for 30 days in non-production environments and up to 90 days in production, unless a longer period is required to investigate abuse, security incidents, or legal claims.

-Queue metadata: Certain asynchronous processing records (for example queue retention windows) may persist for up to 14 days before expiry or cleanup.
+Queue metadata: Certain asynchronous processing records (for example run-queue and provider-lane rows) may persist for up to about 7 days before expiry when they are not removed as part of a project cascade.

 Backups and recovery: Some production data stores use AWS point-in-time recovery or similar backup features while active.
 Backup copies and recovery points may persist for a limited period beyond primary deletion, subject to cloud-provider controls and operational necessity.